Big Foot Beach State Park

 Big Foot Beach State Park is a state park of Wisconsin, United States, on Geneva Lake.
 The park is used primarily for hiking, swimming, camping, and fishing.

+History

 The beach and park are named for Big Foot (a translation from the Potawatomi Maumksuck (Mmangzed), also known in French as Gros Pied), an early Potawatomi leader in the area until his band forcibly relocated by the United States in 1836.
 Big Foot Lake was the original English name of Geneva Lake.